What is agile working

 Ever faster changing markets and the increasing complexity of economic activity require an increase in corporate efficiency and faster reaction times.

-However, the traditional top-down approach to managing companies limits their ability to adapt to a dynamically changing market environment.
-Companies that transfer more responsibility to their employees and give them greater freedom of action tap into previously untapped potential for creativity and innovation.
+However, the classic top-down approach to managing companies limits the ability to adapt to a dynamically changing market environment.
+Companies that give their employees more responsibility and greater scope for action unlock previously untapped creativity and innovation potential.

-Agile working in the company leads to accelerated decision-making.
-This paves the way for increased dynamism in product development, the optimization of work processes and an improvement in customer satisfaction.
-Last but not least, management shows appreciation for the self-organized teams by expanding their scope for action.
+Agile working in the company leads to accelerated decisions.
+This paves the way for increased dynamism in product development, the optimization of work processes, and an improvement in customer satisfaction.
+Last but not least, by expanding the scope for action, management shows appreciation towards the self-organized teams.

-The concept of agile working promises significant increases in efficiency, improved customer loyalty and greater employee motivation.
+The concept of agile working promises significant increases in efficiency, improved customer loyalty and higher employee motivation.

 Where does the word "agile" come from?